brearey/uvezus.fronted/README.md

 # UvezusFrontend

-This pet project for learn frontend technologies as Angular
+This pet project for learn frontend technologies as React

 ## Design